 The “Vehicle Detection M2M Application” finally sends the Diagnostic & Maintenance Report to the vehicle owner together with the suggested component providers either by email or alert message displayed in the vehicle terminal.

 The vehicle owner will decide whether to maintain his/her vehicle based on the Diagnostic & Maintenance Report.

-Alternative flow
+Alternative Flow

 None